andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 <https://www.postgresql.org/docs/10/runtime-config-preset.html#GUC-MAX-IDENTIFIER-LENGTH>

-### Table specific SQL queries
+### Table Specific SQL Queries

-As we have seen, some queries are generic and related to connection setup and a database settings.
-All the other queries are related to the `accounts` table, which is used to execute the original user request.
+As observed, there are generic queries associated with connection setup and database settings.
+Additionally, there are queries specifically related to the `accounts` table, which is utilized to fulfill the original user request.

-If to execute similar Ruby expression that involves another table (`payments`),
+If we were to execute a similar Ruby expression involving another table, such as `payments`,

 ```
 Payment.last
 SELECT  "payments".* FROM "payments" ORDER BY "payments"."id" DESC LIMIT $1
 ```

-then we will see only `payments` table specific queries - fetching a primary key name and the table structure:
+then we would observe queries specific to the `payments` table, such as fetching the primary key name and the table structure:

 ```sql
 SELECT a.attname